gbdev/pandocs/src/SGB_Command_Border.md

 ## SGB Command $18 — OBJ_TRN

-Used to transfer OBJ attributes to SNES OAM memory.
-Unlike all other functions with the ending \_TRN, this function does not use the usual one-shot 4KBytes VRAM transfer method.
-Instead, when enabled (below execute bit set), data is permanently (each frame) read out from the lower character line of the Game Boy screen.
-To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the Game Boy window are used - the masking method is unknown - frozen, black, or recommended to be covered by the SGB border, or else ???
+Used to start transferring object attributes to SNES object attribute memory (OAM).
+Unlike all other functions with the ending \_TRN, this function does not use the usual one-time 4 KiB VRAM transfer method.
+Instead, when enabled (below execute bit set to 1), data is continuously (each frame) read out from the lower character line of the Game Boy screen.
+To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the Game Boy screen are used - the masking method is unknown - frozen, black, or recommended to be covered by the SGB border, or else ???
 Also, when the function is enabled, attract mode (built-in borders' screen saver on idle) is not performed.